dyluc/dyluc.github.io/_posts/2025-04-20-training-vision-transformers.md

 comments: true
 author:
 - Dylan Walsh
-last_modified_at: 2025-10-21
+last_modified_at: 2025-10-26
 ---

-The introduction of the Transformer architecture marked a significant milestone in the field of Natural Language Processing (NLP).
-The architecture was adaptable enough to find applications across many other fields of AI research, including Computer Vision.
-Vision Transformers (ViTs) were one of the earlier widely successful applications of Transformers outside of NLP, and they quickly achieved state-of-the-art on various image recognition tasks.
+Hey!
+So recently I've been delving into adaptations of the Transformer architecture (which I've previously written about [here](https://dyluc.me/2024/09/01/the-transformer-architecture.html)).
+Its application in the field of Computer Vision spawned the Vision Transformer (ViT) architecture, which achieved state-of-the-art results on numerous image recognition tasks quite quickly.
+Nowadays, plenty of publicly accessible pre-trained ViTs exist (HuggingFace, for example, offers many such models).
+Still, today I wanted to explore actually building the architecture in TensorFlow and training it from scratch.
+This post isn't about achieving perfect validation accuracies or stellar performance, but rather about building the architecture layer by layer and demonstrating its ability to learn.
+But first, let's begin with more information on exactly how self-attention is applied to images (I recommend reading my previous post above as a prerequisite).

 The ViT applies the mechanism of self-attention to image patches.
 The trick was to adapt the tokenisation approach and treat these image patches as the model's inputs.
 In fact, these image patches are passed through linear projections to obtain embeddings and enriched with positional encodings in a very similar way.
 These embeddings capture both feature and spatial information.
-ViTs are generally more data-hungry than traditional CNNs, as they have no inherent architectural inductive bias (such as locality or translation invariance).
-This means they typically require much more data to learn effective feature representations and, as such, thrive when pre-trained on large datasets.
+ViTs are generally more data-hungry than traditional CNNs, as they have no inherent architectural inductive bias (what this means is that they have fewer assumptions about the structure of data "baked in" to the architecture itself).
+As such, they typically require much more data to learn effective feature representations and so pre-training on larger datasets will help achieve better performance.

 Following a structure similar to [my previous post on Transformers](https://dyluc.me/2024/09/01/the-transformer-architecture.html), we'll run through the essential components of the Vision Transformer, describing their individual functions and explaining how to implement them as TensorFlow layers.

-To put the model to use, we'll look at an image classification task using the publicly accessible [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+To put the model to use, we'll also look at an image classification task using the publicly accessible [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 This is a dataset of 60000 32x32 3-channel images across 10 classes.
 It's worth noting there is no imbalance across this dataset, so the ViT will have 6000 images of each class to work with.

 The goal will be to make the architecture configurable and adapt it to different input image sizes, class counts, regularisation, patch, and layer configurations.